chefsmaley/quick-notes/README.md

-# Quick Notes
+# Just A Pasty (forked from an AWS Quick Notes project)

-#### Deploy a full stack web app to help you organize your notes when you're on the go.
+#### Deploy a full stack web app to help you organize your pasties when you're on the go.

 🛠 Built with React, GraphQL, AWS Amplify, AWS AppSync, Amazon Transcribe, & Amazon Polly

 ### Features

-- 🎙 Record notes
+- 🎙 Record cooking and recipe notes
 - 🔈 Play notes back
 - 📖 Read notes
 - 👮‍ Authenticated